KennethC12/Poker-vs-AI/README.md

 # Poker-vs-AI

-The **Poker-vs-AI** project explores the interaction between artificial intelligence (AI) and human strategies in poker, focusing on game theory, decision-making, and strategy optimization.
-The goal of this project is to simulate poker games between human players and AI, analyze their strategies, and evaluate the performance of AI systems in real-world scenarios against experienced human players.
+The **Poker-vs-AI** project explores the interaction between Bot and human strategies in poker, focusing on game theory, decision-making, and strategy optimization.
+The goal of this project is to simulate poker games between human players and Bot, analyze their strategies, and evaluate the performance of AI systems in real-world scenarios against experienced human players.

 ## Features

 - **Poker Simulations**: Multiple variations of poker (e.g., Texas Hold'em, Omaha) are simulated, with AI playing against human players or other AI.
-- **AI Strategies**:
+- **Bot Strategies**:
-    - Reinforcement learning techniques (e.g., Q-learning, Deep Q-Networks)
     - Game-theoretic approaches (e.g., Nash equilibrium)
     - Rule-based strategies
 - **Performance Evaluation**: Statistical analysis and comparison of outcomes in human-vs-AI and AI-vs-AI poker games.
-- **Visualization**: Graphs and charts visualize decision patterns, win rates, and strategic changes over time.

 ## Installation